Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Data Validation Checks

-Now, it is time to define some basic data entry rules, for each text box on the form, and ensure that the User is made aware of the rule when it is violated.
+Now, it’s time to define specific data entry rules for each TextBox on the form and ensure that the user is notified whenever a rule is violated.

-The image of the form, with text boxes and their validation rules on labels, is given below.
+An image of the form, showing the TextBoxes along with their corresponding validation rule labels, is provided below.

-1. The first text box accepts the value range from 1 to 5 only.
-Any value outside this range triggers an Error Message.
+1. The first TextBox accepts only values between 1 and 5.
+Any value outside this range triggers an error message.

-3. The third text box accepts text or numbers up to 10 characters long, not more.
-It removes the extra characters at the end and updates the field.
-If it is left blank, no error is displayed.
+3. The third TextBox accepts text or numbers up to 10 characters long.
+Any extra characters beyond this limit are removed, and the field is updated accordingly.
+If left blank, no error is shown.

-4. The next text box is a date field and the date greater than today is invalid.
+4. The fourth TextBox is a date field.
+Any date later than today is considered invalid.

 The Class Module Changes.